Pyromaanisorsa/DiceRollers/README.md

 ### Local TCP Mode (If dice connected locally)

 1. Unity starts a local Python TCP server at runtime (executable).
+2. Unity starts TCP-connection to the server.
-2. Player sends message to server to connect the nearest GoDice.
+3. Player sends message to server to connect the nearest GoDice.
-3. The server listens for dice state updates from the connected GoDice device.
+4. The server listens for dice state updates from the connected GoDice device.
-4. Roll results are streamed to the game instantly whenever the dice state changes, allowing near-zero latency play.
+5. Roll results are streamed to the game instantly whenever the dice state changes, allowing near-zero latency play.
-5. Game uses received roll value only when a local roll is currently active and waiting for roll result.
+6. Game uses received roll value only when a local roll is currently active and waiting for roll result.

 ### Cloud AWS Mode (If no dice connected locally)
 1. Unity uses AWS API Gateway (HTTP) to access Lambda endpoints: